Ficool

 Maria stops cooking.
 She looks at him.

-The infant falls silent.
-His small eyes widen as if he understands something the adults do not.
+His small eyes widen as if he understands something the adults cannot.

 Page 7

-Heavy drums echo from the depths of the forest.
-Every beat is closer than the last.
+Heavy war drums emerge from deep within the forest.
+Each beat closer than the last.

-Between the trees, many shadows move.
-Red torches pierce the darkness like predatory eyes.
+Between the trees, countless shadows move.
+Red torches light the darkness like eyes that never go out.

 Page 8

-He scoops the infant into his arms, wrapping him in a woolen blanket with desperate speed, yet his hands do not shake.
+He lifts the infant and wraps him in the wool blanket with fast, desperate movements.
+But his hands do not tremble.

 His eyes answer: Don't ask.
 Just trust me.

-He whispers in a hoarse voice, as if afraid the forest itself might hear:
+He whispers in a hoarse voice, as if afraid the forest might hear:

 Page 9

-The Father looks at her for a long moment before speaking:
+He looks at her for a long moment before speaking.

-"If this ends well… I will come back for him.
+"If this ends well… I'll come back to him.
 I promise."

 Maria lowers her head.
-She kisses the infant's forehead—a long, lingering kiss.
-Her tears fall onto his small face; he doesn't understand why his mother is crying.
+She kisses the infant's forehead — a long kiss.
+Her tears fall on his small face that doesn't understand why his mother is crying.

 Page 10